-There you'll also find the Building of the Stock Exchange, which illustrates the note of the 50 Russian Rubles.
-During special occasions, in the evenings, the Rostral Columns throw fire and it's a beautiful show that can reach up to 7 meters.
+You'll also find the Building of the Stock Exchange there, which is pictured on the 50 Russian Rubles note.
+During special occasions, in the evenings, the Rostral Columns throw fire and it's a beautiful spectacle that can reach up to 7 meters.

 There's also museums with Egyptian sphinxes, bridges that rise, palaces, but the most charming attraction of island are the channels: welcome to the Russian Venice!

 How to reach?
 There are bus lines until Vasilievsky Island, close to the center of Saint Petersburg.
 Another option is to catch the subway until Sportivnaya station, which is located near by.

 Going to Saint Petersburg and not walking around is like not visiting the city at all!
 Avoid the subway for a while and walk, get a little lost and a lot charmed.
 Walking along the city you will understand Saint Petersburg is so much more then the touristic spots, it's the architecture, people and canals!

 The canals of Saint Petersburg are the mark where this city were born.
 The first Russian capital, discovered by Peter the Great and built by local workers, totaling more than 100 thousand deaths caused by the hard work.
 If you have some time, enjoy a boat trip in the channels, you won't regret it!